-The Plan area encompasses 294,849 acres in and around the unincorporated communities of Bonsall, De Luz, Fallbrook, Harmony Grove, Rancho Santa Fe, Lilac, Pala, Pauma Valley, Rainbow, Ramona, Rincon Springs, Twin Oaks Valley, and Valley Center.
-The Plan area is focused on unincorporated areas within the County's land use jurisdiction.
-The Plan area excludes tribal lands, U.S. Forest Service lands, and most water district lands.
-Of the 294,849-acre Plan area, approximately 17% is urbanized and 27% is in agriculture (excluding grazing lands).
-The remaining 56% of the Plan area consists of natural lands.
+The North County Plan Area encompasses 345,000 acres in and around the unincorporated communities of Bonsall, De Luz, Fallbrook, Harmony Grove, Rancho Santa Fe, Lilac, Pala, Pauma Valley, Rainbow, Ramona, Rincon Springs, Twin Oaks Valley, and Valley Center within the County's jurisdiction.
+Within the North County Plan Area, 290,480 acres are subject to the County’s land use authority and the requirements of the North County Plan, which excludes tribal lands, U.S. Forest Service lands, and most water district lands.

 The North County Plan establishes a process for assembling a Preserve essential for the conservation of species on the Covered Species List and the seven major vegetation communities in the North County Plan Area.
 These vegetation communities within the North County Plan Area include scrub, chaparral, grassland, meadows, vernal pools, bog and marsh, riparian habitat, and upland woodland and forest.
 The Preserve will be comprised of an interconnected system of large blocks of habitat to allow for species movement among a diversity of vegetation communities and range of elevations.
 The current draft preserve network is shown on the North County Plan Area and Preserve.

 Main elements of the North County Plan defines and includes parameters for the Covered Species List, the Pre-Approved Mitigation Area, the Biological Mitigation Ordinance, and the Framework Resource Management Plan.